iota-community/I3-IOTA/FacilitatorsGuide.md

 MeetUp 7: Introduction to Data Science for IoT using Kaggle, a data science platform with tools for turning raw data into useful information

-MeetUp 8: Participants will be given an opportunity to showcase your project to industry professionals

 ## Materials

 [Learn Python playlist](PythonPlaylist.md)